enahwe/KafkaGust/README.md

  * *1* for MD5 pre-hash.
  * The pre-hash consists to pre-calculate from a Kafka key a new Kafka key formated MD5 or SHA.
 This trick should increase two times better the homogeneous scattering of messages towards the multi-partitions topic (Kafka modulo Round-Robin).
 For example, by submitting a MD5 hexadecimal key (e.g : New_Kafka_key = HEX(MD5(Previous_Kafka_key))) Kafka will hash that new hexadecimal key and its routages will be more balanced.

-## Producer messages : Template variables
+## Producer messages
-The sub-directory 'template' contains the two templates 'Default' and 'CDiscount'.
+The sub-directory 'template' contains the two example templates "DefaultMsg" and "JsonMsg.
-It's possible to adapt the template to use by inserting the variables as described below.
+You can create your own format templates by inserting in it the following variables :

 ### Variables commons to all messages
 * ${NUMBER_THREADS} : The ***nbrThreads*** parameter